Titan submersible implosion: June 18, dive, disappearance, and implosion

-A U.S. Navy acoustic detection system designed to locate military submarines detected an acoustic signal consistent with an implosion at 11:04 a.m.
+A US Navy acoustic detection system designed to locate military submarines detected an acoustic signal consistent with an implosion at 11:04 a.m.
 (13:34 UTC), less than two hours after Titan submerged.
 OceanGate had not informed any government agency that they were diving.
 Since the small composite submersible did not conform to known acoustic profiles of large military submarines with metal hulls, it was classed as "an anomaly".

 Shortly after the disaster, James Cameron indicated that it was likely that the submersible's early warning system alerted the passengers to an impending delamination of the hull, saying "we understand from inside the community that they had dropped their ascent weights and were coming up, trying to manage an emergency."
 In a 2024 interview with 60 Minutes Australia, Cameron stated that "nobody could admit that they didn't have the means to go down and look", referring to the limitations faced by parties attempting to reach the last known position.
 Oceanographer Bob Ballard, the discoverer of the Titanic wreck, also said that the crew was likely "experiencing difficulties" and was trying to ascend at the time of the implosion.

 In September 2024, Tym Catterson, an OceanGate contractor who was aboard the Polar Prince at the time of the disaster, testified at the United States Coast Guard's inquiry that there was no indication the crew was aware of any problems before the implosion.
-The last human-written communication by Titan indicated that they dropped two weights, amounting to about 70 lb of the 200 lb to 300 lb of dropweights on board.
+The last human-written communication by Titan indicated that they dropped two weights, amounting to about 70 lb of the 200 to 300 lb of dropweights on board.
 This was apparently routine to adjust the Titans buoyancy from negative to neutral as it approached the seabed, and was an indication that the crew was not aware of any emergency situation.
 The last automatic ping was received by the Polar Prince approximately six seconds later, after which contact was lost.

-Simulations developed in 2023 suggest that due to the immense pressure – over 330 atm, or 4,800 psi – implosion of the vessel likely took only a few milliseconds, fast enough to kill the occupants before they became aware of it.
+Simulations developed in 2023 suggest that due to the immense pressure – over 4800 psi – implosion of the vessel likely took only a few milliseconds, fast enough to kill the occupants before they became aware of it.